 The set of unique features that help local businesses search is called Google My Business, and it is a free service that Google has offered local businesses to stand out from the corporate world.
 Optimising the Google My Business features offers additional local search markers, which enhances your domains searchability overall.

 Feel free to ask me about how you can take advantage of Google My Business in your local business.

 Contact Us to optimise your Google My Business listing

 Increasing performance technically via Google Analytics or other metrics

 1. Unique visitors: The best indication of your site’s overall traffic, unique visitors refers to the number of individuals who visit your website during a given period.
-This number varies dramatically depending on the size of your company, your industry and, of course, the amount of content you’re producing.
+This volume generated varies dramatically the level and quality of content you publish.

 3. Search engine traffic: The amount of traffic that search engines, such as Google or Bing, monitor.
 This number gives you a clear indication of how effective you are optimising your content for search.

 4. Bounce rate: The percentage of visitors who come to your site and then immediately “bounce” or leave before clicking on any other pages.
 A bounce rate of less than 40 per cent is considered excellent.
 If it is any higher, it may be an indication that visitors to your site don’t like what they find there.

 5. Conversion rate: The percentage of visitors to your site who take a specific action that your content encourages them to, such as signing up for your newsletter.
 Conversion rates vary considerably based on the industry but tend to hover around 2 and 3 per cent on average.
 That said, aim for a conversion rate of approximately 5 per cent, or even higher if you are creating specific landing pages for particular audiences.